 How did I come across this movie?

-Oneday she was complaining about her health and doctor suggested her son and daughter-in-law to seek help from a psychiatrist.
-Shobharani was physically fine but she was old, depressed, lonely and insecure.
-In a typical middle class family where people prefer to take paracetamol for every freaking health-issue, the reference of a psychiatrist is the least welcome.
-Sashwata dismissed doctor’s suggestion saying that his mom was fine and did not need a “doctor for mad people”.
+I hated Shobharani’s character for the first half of the movie.
+I couldn’t sympathize with her at all.
+One day, when she complained about her health, the doctor suggested that her son and daughter-in-law seek help from a psychiatrist.
+She was physically fine but old, depressed, lonely and insecure.
+In typical middle class families where people prefer to take paracetamol for every health issue, seeking help from a psychiatrist is not welcome.
+Sashwata dismissed the doctor’s suggestion by saying his mom was fine and didn’t need a “doctor for mad people.”

 My reaction to the movie:

 That’s all for today, you can check out more movie reviews (English and Hindi)